Where Are They Doing Now?

 Hon.
 Susan Miles is a candidate for re-election to the bench in Minnesota’s 10th District, which encompasses eight counties.
 Miles has served as a District Court Judge for 18 years.
 Among other issues, her campaign cited the need for more public defender resources; and in civil court, a similar need for legal representation of low-income litigants.
 Miles is a past president of the Minnesota District Judges Association.

-Allison Beck has been nominated by President Barack Obama to serve as director of the Federal Mediation and Conciliation Service.
-Beck currently serves as the deputy director for National and International Programs at the Federal Mediation and Conciliation Service, a position she has held since 2010.
+Allison Beck was nominated by President Barack Obama to serve as director of the Federal Mediation and Conciliation Service.
+Beck currently serves as Acting Director of the FMCS.
 Beck was the general counsel of the International Association of Machinists and Aerospace Workers from 1989 to 2010 and the associate general counsel from 1980 to 1989.

 Eric P. Bernard won silver medals in the javelin and the 200 meter sprint at the Granite State Senior Games in Manchester, NH on Aug.17, 2014.
 He has qualified to compete at the 2015 National Senior Games in Minneapolis-St. Paul, MN in hammer throw, shot put, javelin and the 50 meter, 100 meter and 200 meter sprints.

 was elected Lieutenant Governor of the State of New York in November, 2014.
 She was the running mate to New York Gov. Andrew Cuomo in his bid for re-election.
 Hochul won a special election to represent a western New York House district in 2011, then lost in the 2012 general election.
 The Cuomo/Hochul ticket recently survived a stronger than expected Democratic primary challenge in early September.